PhilEllis/AnamCara-milestone-3/README.md

 -  **Index/Home**
     - Welcome to Anam Cara
     - 3 options within the body to help users decide where they want to navigate to
-    - qoutes section displaying sample messages
+    - Qoutes section displaying sample messages
     - Recap information at the bottom of the page
 -  **Notes/Connect**
     - Card displaying link and info to encourage user to login or sign up to create a message